HongliangLiPSU/cbfDiffusion/README.md

 ## CBF Diffusion

-Python-only workflows for learning and validating Control Barrier Functions (CBFs) on a double-integrator system.
+Learning and validating Control Barrier Functions (CBFs) on a double-integrator system.

 ### Project Layout